British Shorts Festival

 Patricia Anne ‘Tish’ Murtha (14th March 1956 – 13th March 2013) was the third of ten children and grew up in the West End of Newcastle upon Tyne.

-The third of ten children, Tish Murtha grew up in the West End of Newcastle Upon Tyne.
-Whilst studying at Newcastle College of Higher Education her lecturer persuaded her to study documentary photography at Newport College of Art, which was newly set up by Magnum photographer David Hurn.
+While studying at Newcastle College of Higher Education, her lecturer persuaded her to study documentary photography at Newport College of Art, which was newly set up by the Magnum photographer, David Hurn.

-When asked in her interview by Hurn what she wanted to photograph she said ‘I want to take pictures of policemen kicking children’ Hurn said it was the shortest interview he’d ever done because he knew exactly what she meant and knew she was going to be a social photographer.
+During her interview with Hurn, when asked what she wanted to photograph, she replied, “I want to take pictures of policemen kicking children.”
+Hurn said it was the shortest interview he had ever done because he knew exactly what she meant and knew that she was going to be a social photographer.

-Rob Bremner is a British social and documentary photographer born in Wick, Scotland.
+Rob Bremner is a British social and documentary photographer who was born in Wick, Scotland.

-Leaving Scotland to study in Wallasey, Rob became acquainted with celebrated photographer’s Tom Wood (who was teaching at his college) and Martin Parr, who lived nearby.
-He would help out in Tom’s darkroom and spend his weekends following Tom and Martin around the faded resort of New Brighton as they documented the area.
+After leaving Scotland to study in Wallasey, he became acquainted with celebrated photographers Tom Wood, who was teaching at his college, and Martin Parr, who lived nearby.
+Rob would help out in Tom’s darkroom and spend his weekends following Tom and Martin around the faded resort of New Brighton as they documented the area.

-Rob was later accepted on to David Hurn’s School of Documentary Photography in Newport.
-It was around this time he started to photograph the Everton and Vauxhall areas of Liverpool, then the third most deprived area of Britain with the highest rate of arson in Europe.
+Later, he was accepted into David Hurn’s School of Documentary Photography in Newport, where he began to photograph the Everton and Vauxhall areas of Liverpool, which were then the third most deprived areas of Britain with the highest rate of arson in Europe.

-Rob Bremner’s photos captured the mood of these times, but also the everyday life, friendly faces and local characters who were proud of their city and the communities they belonged to.
+Bremner captured the mood of the times, as well as the everyday life, friendly faces, and local characters who were proud of their city and the communities to which they belonged.